Introduction

 The memo should:

-- Briefly describe the process used to narrow the field of acceptable candidates at various stages of the process, including whether the candidate pool adequately reflected the availability data at each stage of the search (minimally qualified, preliminary interview, campus interview).
+- briefly describe the process used narrow the field of acceptable candidates at various stages of the process, including whether the candidate pool adequately reflected the availability data at each stage of the search (minimally qualified, preliminary interview, campus interview);

 When describing candidates’ strengths and weaknesses, the committee’s rationale must:

-- Experience as mentors for post-doctorates/junior faculty/graduate and undergraduate students.
+- experience as mentors for postdocs/junior faculty/graduate and undergraduate students;

-Once the recommendation is developed, the committee will submit the memo in APWS to the department chair.
-Once completed, the dean will provide preferred rankings through APWS, which will be routed to the Provost’s Office for ISG approval, if required by the requisition.
+Once the recommendation is developed, the committee will submit the memo in APWS to the Department Chair.
+Once completed, the Dean will provide preferred rankings through APWS which will be routed to the Provost’s Office for ISG approval, if required by the requisition.
 The Provost’s Office will review the recommendation as well as the proposed terms of the offer and determine if the hire is approved.
-For senior-level searches each level of review should indicate whether any proposed expedited tenure review procedures are approved (see Appendix M).

 Individuals who are approved as finalists should be dispositioned in PageUp as “Finalist.”